Introduction

 within the

-scope. - You can assign different resources to different processes using the
+processscope. - You can assign different resources to different processes using the

 process selectors

-. - You can define a profile for different configurations using the
+withNameorwithLabel. - You can define a profile for different configurations using the

-command-line option - Nextflow configuration settings are evaluated in the order they are read-in.
+profilesscope.
+These profiles can be selected when launching a pipeline execution by using the-profilecommand-line option - Nextflow configuration settings are evaluated in the order they are read-in.

 Auxiliary Tools